Close Menu

 The “laundry basket trick” turned washing his favorite shirt into a fun bedtime game instead of a fight.

-The shirt goes in the basket, we wash and dry it overnight, and it’s clean and folded on his chair when he wakes up.
+The shirt goes in the basket, we wash and dry it overnight, and it is clean and folded on his chair when he wakes up.

 That one small ritual solved the biggest problem: keeping the shirt clean while letting him feel like he was in charge.

-What to Do When a Toddler Won’t Take Off Clothes
+What to Do When Your Toddler Won’t Take Off Clothes

-Some nights, he just didn’t want to take it off at all.
+Some nights, my son just did not want to take the shirt off at all.

 Giving him those two options made a real difference.

-When kids feel respected, they’re a lot more willing to cooperate.
-And honestly, if the clothing battle is making everyone miserable, it’s okay to let some things go.
+And honestly, if the getting-dressed battle is making everyone miserable, it is okay to let some things go.

 When Other People Have Opinions About Your Child’s Clothes